The 2022 Florida Primary Election is held 11 weeks before the General Election. Eligible voters can

 vote-by-mail (absentee), vote during early voting, or vote at the polls on Election Day.
 Election Day is August 23, 2022.

 Who can vote in the Primary Election?

 Florida is a closed primary state.
-In the Primary Election, voters registered with one of
+In the Primary Election, only voters registered with one of

-for races in which all nominees have the same party affiliation and the winner would face no opposition
+for races in their county in which all nominees have the same party affiliation and the winner would face no opposition

 in the General Election, for nonpartisan races (e.g., judicial and school board), and for local issues.

 Can I change my party affiliation for the Primary Election?

-The deadline for voters to update their party affiliation for the 2018 Primary Election was July 30, 2018.
+The deadline for voters to update their party affiliation for the 2022 Primary Election was July 25, 2022.

-For additional information on voter registration in Florida, please visit the Division of Elections website.
+For more information on voter registration in Florida, please visit the Division of Elections website.

-the Division of Elections website.